alixandru/bitbucket-sync/README.md

 ## Description ##

-This script keeps the files deployed on dedicated or shared-hosting web-servers in sync with the updates made on a BitBucket project.
+This script keeps your website in sync with the updates made on a BitBucket project.

-It is intended to be used on a web-server which is reachable from the internet and which can accept POST requests coming from BitBucket.
+It is intended to be used on a web-server which is reachable from the internet and which can accept POST requests coming from BitBucket servers.
 It works by getting all the updates from a BitBucket project and applying them to a local copy of the project files.

 For example, supposing you have a website which is deployed on a shared-hosting server, and the source code is stored in a private repository in BitBucket.
 This script allows you to automatically update the deployed website each time you push changes to the BitBucket project.
 This way, you don't have to manually copy any file from your working directory to the hosting server.